grantmcdermott/arch-tips/README.md

 ## Data science setup

-I followed (most of) the tips on Patrick Schratz' [exellent guide](https://pjs-web.de/post/arch-install-guide-for-r/).
-I also made the following changes in addition to that.
+I followed (most of) the tips on Patrick Schratz' [outstanding guide](https://pjs-web.de/post/arch-install-guide-for-r/).
+His setup is tailored to R and spatial analysis, which covers my major needs.
+However, I also made the following changes in addition to his suggestions (including notes on some other lanaguages).

+### R

-### Set common *R* library path
+#### Set common *R* library path

 Adapting [this](https://stackoverflow.com/questions/44861967/r-3-4-1-single-candle-personal-library-path-error-unable-to-create-na/44903158#44903158) SO post answer, I set a system wide library path as follows: